Australia "robodebt" Online Compliance Intervention

 Launched in July 2016, the OCI data-matching system automated much of the investigation and debt raising process where Australia's Department of Human Services detected a discrepancy between the amount of income a citizen declared in a year with averaged fortnightly income data from the Australian Taxation Office (ATO).

-The new system, according to then Prime Minister Scott Morrison, would increase the 'number of fraud investigations and compliance interventions by over 900,000 over four years', saving AUD 1.8 billion.ย
+According to then Prime Minister Scott Morrison, the new system would increase the 'number of fraud investigations and compliance interventions by over 900,000 over four years' and save AUD 1.8 billion.

 Operator: Department of Human Services/Centrelink